Bobushka/Education/README.md

 # Education
-# Hi, all!
-Here is the place where all my investigations are storaged
+Hi, all!
+Here is the place where all my investigations are storaged.